Michaelmas Cay: A Gem of the Great Barrier Reef

 Birdwatcher’s Paradise

-Michaelmas Cay is an important bird nesting and roosting ground which provides a sanctuary to twenty-four species of sea birds.
+Michaelmas Cay is an important bird nesting and roosting ground that provides a sanctuary to twenty-four species of sea birds.
 Twenty-seven thousand migratory birds visit this sand cay.
 The middle of the sand cay has vegetation that covers an area of 1.5 hectares of the island.
 As many as 30,000 birds can be present at any one time.

 Sooty Terns and Crested Terns have an important rookery on Michaelmas Cay.